 “Winner, Winner…Chicken Dinner”!
-I might have said these words after trying this recipe for Tuscan Garlic Chicken last night for dinner.
+I might have said these words after making this amazing recipe for Tuscan garlic chicken last night for dinner.

 Adapted From: http://www.tastesbetterfromscratch.com/2014/01/tuscan-garlic-chicken.html